naishagarwal/resELO/README.md

 We use Firebase in this project for user-authentication using Firebase's RealTime Database.
 By creating a project on Firebase and creating a Realtime Database, one should be able to obtain a private API key and other information needed to run the realtime databse in a file "service_account.json".
 This file should be added to the Server folder in this repo, so that the Firebase Realtime
 Database can run and successfuly user authenticate.

-One will also need to install the firebase package using the command:
+One will also need to install the firebase package using the command.
+Also run npm install to install all other packages needed:
 ```
 npm install firebase
+npm install
 ```
 to obtain all firebase packages and commands needed.